 Multiplier impacts show the additional economic activity for each unit of direct economic activity.
 For example, a job multiplier would show the additional jobs created in the economy for each one job created at a business participating in a Nebraska BIA program.
 Multiplier impacts, once calculated, are added to direct economic impacts in order to estimate the total economic impact.
 Tax impacts in turn are estimated based on the economic impact.
 Purchases associated with business expansion lead to taxable sales while the income of employees leads to taxable income.
 An estimate of tax revenue impacts therefore can be completed once the economic impact has been calculated.
 Table 4 shows the total annual economic impact of businesses participating in Nebraska BIA programs in terms of output, value-added, employee compensation and employment.
 The table also shows the estimated tax revenue impact for federal taxes, as well as state and local income, sales and property taxes, in aggregate.
-The annual economic impact is \$517.1 million while the economic impact in terms of value-added is \$270.2 million.
+The annual economic impact is \$752.3 million while the economic impact in terms of value-added is \$392.2 million.
 Note that the value-added impact is a component of the output impact, implying that the two numbers should not be added together.
-The annual economic impact in terms of employee compensation is \$139.9 million.
-In relation to the total direct salary of \$74.3 million, this figure shows that there is a significant multiplier impact in the State of Nebraska.
-This employee compensation is a component of the value-added impact.
-There is an employment impact of 2,343 jobs.
-This suggests wages per job of \$59,719 including both the direct and multiplier employment.
-The state and local tax impact is \$11.7 million annually.
-Also included in Table 4 are the economic impact numbers from 2018.
-As the numbers indicate, the total output, value-added, employee compensation, total employment, and state and local tax contributions all increased substantially from 2018 to 2020.
+The annual economic impact in terms of employee compensation is \$193.9 million.
+In relation to the total direct salary of \$104.7 million, this figure shows that there is a significant multiplier impact.
+There is an employment impact of 3,314 jobs.
+This suggests wages per job of \$58,507 including both the direct and multiplier employment.
+The state and local tax impact is \$16.3 million annually.
+Also included in Table 4 are the economic impact numbers from 2020.
+As the numbers indicate, the total output, value-added, employee compensation, total employment, and state and local tax contributions all increased substantially from 2020 to 2022.

-2018 Total Annual 2020 Total Annual

-Impact Concept Economic Impact Economic Impact

-Output (in millions) \$284.3 \$517.1

-Value-Added (in millions) \$134.9 \$270.2

-Employee Compensation (in millions) \$77.1 \$139.9

-Employment 1,436 jobs 2,343 jobs

-Federal Taxes (in millions) \$4.1 \$7.4

-State and Local Taxes (in millions) \$6.5 \$11.7
+Table 4.
+Annual Economic Impact Due to Growth 2020 Total Annual 2022 Total Annual Impact Concept Economic Impact Economic Impact Output (in millions) \$517.1 \$752.3 Value-Added (in millions) \$270.2 \$392.2 Employee Compensation (in millions) \$139.9 \$193.9 Employment 2,343 jobs 3,314 jobs Federal Taxes (in millions) \$7.4 \$10.3 State and Local Taxes (in millions) \$11.7 \$16.3 Source: BBR calculations based on data collected by N EDED and INC from 2020-2022.